Petraeus, Allen supported Florida woman's sister in child custody spat

 The letters deepen the mystery of how two Tampa socialites developed close access to top military officials and raise questions about the specific nature of those relationships.

-It is unclear why Petraeus and Allen, two of the U.S. military's biggest names, felt the need to formally interject in a nasty custody dispute of someone they characterized as a family friend.

-The court files also provide a glimpse into the connections Khawam had built with Washington elite, including Massachusetts Senator John Kerry.

-Defense officials said earlier on Tuesday that Allen is under investigation for alleged inappropriate communication with Khawam's sister, Jill Kelley.
-Kelley is a fixture in military circles in Tampa, where she was a volunteer social liaison at MacDill Air Force Base.
+Defense officials said earlier on Tuesday that Allen is under investigation for alleged inappropriate communication with Khawam's sister, Jill Kelley, a military volunteer.

 Officials said they were combing through thousands of pages of email and other communications between Allen and Kelley.